kriticalthinking/india-ai-policy-navigator/README.md

 **An open-source, structured repository of AI policy documents released by Indian central and state governments.**

-Built for policy researchers, government officials, and the public interest technology ecosystem.
+Built for policy researchers, tech builders, and the public interest technology ecosystem.

 ---